iw4p/telegram-cloud/README.md

 Uploader, Downloader, Crawler, Bot 50MB limitation bypasser.

-  - Upload file upto 1.5GB
+  - Upload file upto 2 GB
   - Download file from every conversation, group, channel, ...
   - Crawling! search by name or caption for a specific file to download it